-Preceded by Amerindian settlement on island, Christopher Columbus spotted and claimed the 14 mile long x 11 mile wide island for Spain in 1493, beginning a historical narrative that would in time grow to include British ownership, Africans brought to its shores in chains, and ultimately self-rule.
+Preceded by Amerindian settlement on island Christopher Columbus spotted and claimed the 14 mile long x 11 mile wide island for Spain in 1493, beginning a historical narrative that would in time grow to include British ownership, Africans being brought to its shores in chains and ultimately self-rule.

-Neither Antigua nor its 68 square mile, sister island Barbuda, lying 30 miles due north, are particularly mountainous.
-On the former, Boggy Peak, rising to 1319 feet, is the highest point.
-Barbuda, meanwhile, is a flat coral island.
+Neither Antigua nor its 68 square mile sister island Barbuda lying 30 miles due north are particularly mountainous.
+Mount Obama(Boggy Peak) rises to 1319 feet and is the highest point.
+Barbuda, meanwhile is a flat coral island.

-The current population for the nation is approximately 68,000, and its capital is St. John’s on Antigua.
+The current population for the nation is approximately 68,000 and its capital is St. John’s.

-If you want to take home a superb gift from Antigua, reknowned photographer Alexis Andrews has published a beautiful book full of images of Antigua and Barbuda.
+If you want to take home a superb gift from Antigua renowned photographer Alexis Andrews has published a beautiful book full of images of Antigua and Barbuda.
 Take a look at www.indiancreekbooks.com

-In Antigua, we’ve a mix of peoples from throughout the Caribbean and far flung areas; but the dominant numbers are the people of African descent brought here in chains to labour in the sugar fields centuries ago.
+In Antigua, we’ve a mix of people from throughout the Caribbean and far flung areas; but the dominant numbers are the people of African descent.

-By the end of the eighteenth century, Antigua had become an important strategic port as well as a valuable commercial colony.
-Known as the “gateway to the Caribbean”, it was strategically positioned to control the region’s major sailing routes.
-Most of the island’s historical sites, from its many ruined fortifications to the impeccably-restored architecture at English Harbour, are reminders of colonial efforts to protect their investment.
+By the end of the eighteenth century Antigua had become an important strategic port as well as a valuable commercial colony.
+Known as the “gateway to the Caribbean” it was strategically positioned to control the region’s major sailing routes.
+Most of the island’s historical sites are from its many ruined fortifications to the impeccably-restored architecture at English Harbour are reminders of colonial efforts to protect their investment.

-Post-emancipation, sugar limped along but was ultimately dethroned in the 20th century by tourism – which still rules the economic roost.
-The rise of a strong labour movement in the 1940s, under the leadership of V.C.
-Bird, provided the impetus for Independence.
-In 1967, with Barbuda and the tiny island of Redonda as dependencies, Antigua became an associated state of the British Commonwealth, and in 1981 achieved full Independence.
-V.C.
-Bird was its first Prime Minister, subsequently succeeded by his son, Lester B. Bird, and, in the most recent elections, by Winston Baldwin Spencer.
+Post-emancipation sugar limped along but was ultimately dethroned in the 20th century by tourism – which still rules the economic roost.
+The rise of a strong labour movement in the 1940s under the leadership of V.C.
+Bird provided the impetus for Independence.
+In 1967 with Barbuda and the tiny island of Redonda as dependencies Antigua became an associated state of the British Commonwealth and in 1981 achieved full Independence.
+Vere Cornwall Bird Sr. was its first Prime Minister subsequently succeeded by his son Lester B. Bird and in the most recent elections by Winston Baldwin Spencer.